horizontal-divider-white-1

 Alta Midwest Mine had equipment sales experience years ago as a Telsmith dealer, but that relationship ended when the brand fully morphed into Astec.

-For Keaton, Superior's emphasis on service and support made the partnership a natural fit.
+Like Midwest Mine, which has 40 field-based service employees, Keaton recognizes Superior's large support team as a differentiator.
+The shared emphasis on service and support made the partnership a natural fit.

 From Support to Supply